 You can find brokers worldwide & everyone will give you the amenity of trading online.
-But still, look for the location of their headquarters because it means a lot to FX industry.
+But still, look for the location of their headquarters because it means a lot to the FX industry.

 For example, most of the top-rated regulatory bodies are located in the UK or USA.
 And that’s why most UK or USA brokers can connect them to those top rate regulations.
-On the contrary, India or middle east based regulatory bodies are weaker than other regulatory bodies which result in weaker regulations to the broker licensed in India.
+On the contrary, Indian or middle east based regulatory bodies are weaker than other regulatory bodies which result in weaker regulations to the broker licensed in India.

-Additionally, USA or UK brokers also open their branch in those countries.
+Additionally, USA or UK brokers also open their branches in those countries.
 Therefore, if you check the HQ location first, then maybe you can get those strongly regulated brokers near to your house.
 Nonetheless, to open a trading account with USA brokers you need to share all your TAX info.
 So if you have a problem to share those documents, then you can go to the UK or Australia based broker.